Veterans May Find Greater Support for Medical Marijuana

 If you already possess a medical marijuana card in Florida or if you have any questions on gaining access to medical marijuana in Florida, please call us at 833-254-4877 or email us at firstname.lastname@example.org.

-And – if you’re a military veteran – be sure to let us know when ordering in-store or placing an order for delivery to immediately get your 25% discount on any products purchased.
+And – if you’re a military veteran – be sure to let us know when ordering in-store or placing an order for delivery to immediately get your 25% discount on select products.
+Learn more about our discount program here.